 As a result of changes to police responses, there has been a decrease in the number of offences recorded against the category D22 Drunk and disorderly in public as shown in the figure below.

-In March 2020 to December 2021 a state of emergency was enacted in Victoria and this resulted in the Chief Health Officer (CHO) receiving additional powers under the Public Health and Wellbeing Act 2008 to help contain the spread of coronavirus.
+In March 2020 to December 2021 a state of emergency was enacted in Victoria and this resulted in the Chief Health Officer (CHO) receiving additional powers under Section 188, 193 and 203 of the Public Health and Wellbeing Act 2008 (External link) to help contain the spread of coronavirus.
 These health responses have resulted in periods with varying levels of restrictions on people’s movements; including working from home wherever possible, remote learning for students, the introduction of curfews, temporary closures of some businesses, restrictions on activities deemed non-essential, limits to social gatherings, and new hygiene sanitation practices, including the introduction of mask-wearing in public.

 An on-the-spot Penalty infringement notice for individuals and businesses were introduced in response to breaches of the CHO’s Directions.
 These fines are recorded in LEAP under these codes: